flowcommerce/node-sdk/docs/subcatalogs.md

 # [API](README.md).subcatalogs - Flow Commerce API - Node SDK Documentation

-A configuration with custom query to select a subset of master catalog items for a localized experience
+A configuration with custom query to select a subset of the catalog items for a localized experience

 ## Usage